Best Learning Resources for Meteor.js

-Meteor.js is an open-source platform built on node.js for building web apps quite rapidly.
+Meteor.js is an open-source platform built on node.js for building reactive web apps quite rapidly.
 It is designed to allow programmers to create applications in a modern fashion, using up-to-date paradigms.
-Thanks to their $11 million dollar budget the time until it will hit v1.0 should not be too long.
-If you’re interested to know what features will be available when, have a look at the Meteor Roadmap.
-Especially for lean startups Meteor.js is a perfect match.
+Thanks to an $11 million dollar budget the time until Meteor will hit v1.0 should not be too long.

-- Work your way through the interactive tutorials at Codecademy.com.
+- Should you have a little more time on your hands, work your way through the interactive tutorials at Codecademy.com.